Know “The REAL DEAL”

 The intent of this page is to provide our buyer clients with more knowledge and a clear understanding of how things really work in today’s Real Estate transaction.
 What follows is a breakdown of the most important steps in a buyer transaction, what we call the Real Deal!

-1. Obtain a Mortgage Pre-Approval Letter from a Mortgage Broker/Lender
+1. Obtain A Mortgage Pre-Approval Letter From A Mortgage Broker/Lender

 If the buyer is planning to obtain a mortgage to finance their purchase, they need to consult with a reputable lender before even looking at properties.
 It is important for the buyer to know how much they can afford to help narrow their focus and save them time in the long run.
 A pre-approval is a “preliminary” approval letter provided from a lender once a thorough analysis of their income and expenses is conducted and the buyer submits all required documentation.
 This letter can be quite helpful at the time of offer to provide assurance to the seller that they are financially qualified to purchase the home.

-2. Submit an Offer to Purchase
+2. Submit An Offer To Purchase

 The buyer’s agent prepares the Agreement of Purchase and Sale, which outlines the main terms the buyer is offering to the seller to purchase their property.
 This includes price, deposit amount, closing date and conditions with due dates.
 The offer is submitted electronically from the buyer’s agent to the seller’s agent.
 The seller will either accept, reject, or counter offer.
 Once both parties come to an agreement, the offer is fully signed and executed.
 Acceptance must be communicated to make it a legally binding and enforceable agreement.
 Delivery of the deposit occurs at this time, or as specified in the Agreement.